Human Resources Statistics 2023 – Know About Recruiting and Retention Facts

 - This is critical as high-performing employees will be more productive than companies without them.
 This is the key aspect.

-- It emphasizes how important it provides excellent onboarding and management.
+- It emphasizes how important it provide excellent onboarding and management.

 - Recruitment is a crucial element of Human Resources.
 We have therefore dedicated a section solely to information about human resources and recruitment processes.

-- 86% Of HR professionals believe that recruitment is more similar to marketing.
-(Source: Glassdoor)
+- In 2023, almost 86% Of HR professionals believe that recruitment is more similar to marketing and also termed as one of the top most priority for involving talented workers.

 - An overwhelming number of HR professionals were interviewed and asked their opinions on different trends in recruitment.
 This revealed that almost 90% of HR professionals think recruitment is more about marketing the business than anything else.